What are Wicca beliefs about Jesus? About Heaven and Hell? About demons and the Devil?

 He would be astonished and dismayed, I'm sure, by such an easy out.

 He never wanted people to worship him.
-Read his teachings: He wanted people to follow in his footsteps, that is, to live as he lived.
+Read his teachings: He encouraged people to follow in his footsteps, that is, to live as he lived.

 That's a much harder way than jumping on his coattails.
 It's also much more effective.